mdshw5/BIOF309/BIOF503/Spoon-fed_R.md

 [1] 6 9
 ```

-Passing the boolean result of comparison as an index returns only elements where the comparison was `TRUE`.
+Passing the logical result of comparison as an index returns only elements where the comparison was `TRUE`.

 data structures: logical indexing
 ===============